PoliticalGraveyard.com

 Monaghan, Bernard — Supervisor of Hamtramck Township, Michigan; elected 1901.
 Burial location unknown.

 Monaghan, Bernard M. — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for Michigan state senate 4th District, 1940.
+Candidate for Michigan state senate 4th District, 1940.
 Presumed deceased.
 Burial location unknown.

 Monaghan, Charles J. (1874-1942) — of Schuylkill County, Pa.
 Born in Butler Township, Schuylkill County, Pa., December 9, 1874.
 Served in the U.S. Army during the Spanish-American War; hotel business; member of Pennsylvania state house of representatives from Schuylkill County, 1909.
 Died in 1942 (age about 67 years).
 Interment at St. Joseph's Cemetery, Fountain Springs, Pa.